Shareholder Representatives in Complex M&A Transactions: Role, Benefits, Key Contractual Provisions, Risk Mitigation

 This 90-minute webinar is eligible in most states for 1.5 CLE credits.

 This CLE webinar will provide deal and litigation attorneys with insights on a shareholder representative's role in multi-seller transactions.
-The panel will discuss deal structures that trigger the need for a shareholder representative, the roles and responsibilities of a shareholder representative, the benefits and risks of multi-seller transactions, and how shareholder representative deals affect pre-litigation resolution and litigation.
+The panel will discuss deal structures that trigger the need for a shareholder representative, the roles and responsibilities of a shareholder representative, and the benefits of using a professional shareholder representative in both transactional and dispute settings.

 Faculty